syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### OData v4 services

-[OData v4 Adaptor](https://blazor.syncfusion.com/documentation/data/adaptors#odatav4-adaptor) provides ability to consume and manipulate data from OData v4 services.
+The [OData v4 Adaptor](https://blazor.syncfusion.com/documentation/data/adaptors#odatav4-adaptor) provides ability to consume and manipulate data from OData v4 services.
 The following sample displays the first 6 contacts from Customers table of the `Northwind` Data Service.

 {% highlight cshtml %}